HotelSierraWhiskey/bonsai/docs/CONTRIBUTING.md

 - The firmware currently lacks a lot of documentation.
 If you're good at writing documentation, have at 'er.

 ### More on Unit Tests
+Initialize a unit test template by running

+`make test name_of_my_test`

+`name_of_my_test` should be replaced with the name of your unit test.
+This command will generate a header and implementation file in the new directory bonsai/tests/name_of_my_test.

 You can safely assume that all unit tests will be run on hardware without a preexisting Bonsai partition.
 Please try and keep any addressing between `0x19000` and `20000`.
 It will always be the case that some features are more ready for testing than others.
 Here is the example unit test provided in the tests directory.

 ```c++